rjvirus/weather_forecast_excel_addin/README.md

 This app is setup using the Yeoman Generator.

-Weather Forecast Report Generator is a an Excel add in by which user can search for future weather, get a report on a sheet about the weather and filter data.
+Weather Forecast Report Generator is a an Excel add in created using React and Excel API by which user can search for future weather, get a report on a sheet about the weather and filter data.

 To run this project, download the code -> run npm install inside the directory -> npm run start